asyncwebio/bigbluebutton-streaming/readme.md

 **Minimum environment requirements**

-- BigBlueButton version - 2.6.10
+- BigBlueButton version 2.6.10 is required as a minimum for the installation.
-- Docker
+- Docker must be installed on the system to manage containerization and deployment of     BigBlueButton.
+- A properly configured and functioning TURN server is necessary for real-time communication and media relay.

 <br/><br/>